top of page

 Our current foci are on improving corn yields and establishing small aquaculture systems (for tilapia).
 Our corn research in 2021 focused on evaluating 3 different locally available seed types, as well as different planting and fertilizer treatments.
 In the course of this work, we harvested almost 2000 lb of corn, which we distributed to our neighbors in need.
 Our current research "in the field" (literally) is focused on defining the benefits of different fertilizer usage rates and "turned earth" (vs. just holes in the unbroken soil).
 We have demonstrated the potential to, in some cases, double corn yield and farmer profit.

-Currently, five farmers in the communities of Se'Chinapemech and La Planada are growing corn based on our data-based recommendations.
+We are currently partnering with a local agronomist to reapply this learning to five farmers in local communities to grow corn based on our data-based recommendations.
 We believe that demonstrating the best planting strategies in the fields of local farmers will provide "relevant" data for them to adopt at least some of these approaches, and to share their learning with their friends and neighbors (to aid in reapplication of the techniques).

 bottom of page